#LoveIsNotTourism: Covid-19 travel rules keep couples an ocean apart – KION546

 The moves, which picked up pace this week, came as the highly contagious Delta variant helped send daily Covid-19 case rates higher and spurred the Centers for Disease Control and Prevention to issue new masking guidance.

-President Joe Biden announced that all federal employees, except for the military, must attest to being vaccinated against Covid-19 or face strict protocols including testing once or twice a week, masking and other mitigation measures.
+President Joe Biden announced that all federal employees must attest to being vaccinated against Covid-19 or face strict protocols including regular testing, masking and other mitigation measures.
+These requirements will apply to military and civilian Defense Department personnel, and the department is also considering adding Covid-19 vaccines to the list of required vaccines for military personnel, the Pentagon said.

+“With freedom comes responsibility,” Biden said.
+“So, please, exercise responsible judgment.
+Get vaccinated — for yourself, for the people you love, for your country.”

 “If incentives help us beat this virus, I believe we should use them,” the President said.
 “We all benefit if we can get more people vaccinated.”